Hope for Life Day Toolkit

 SPRC’s “American Indian/Alaska Native Settings webpage provides access to a wide range of suicide prevention resources for American Indians and Alaska Natives.

 Substance Abuse and Mental Health Services Administration (SAMHSA)

 The Tribal Training and Technical Assistance Center offers training and technical assistance on mental and substance use disorders, suicide prevention, and mental health promotion for AI/AN communities.
 To Live to See the Great Day That Dawns is a guide to help AI/AN people develop effective and culturally appropriate suicide prevention programs.
 “American Indian and Alaska Native: Tribal Affairs is a webpage with links to many national resources on behavioral health, including suicide, that are helpful for American Indian/Alaska Native people.

 IHS’ “Suicide Prevention and Care Program webpage provides information and links to resources on suicide prevention and care for Native people.

-Native Connections is a five-year grant program that helps AI/AN communities identify and address the behavioral health needs of Native youth.
+Native Connections is a five-year grant program that helps American Indian/Alaska Native communities identify and address the behavioral health needs of Native youth.

 We R Native